treyhunner/pyohio2024/outline.md

 - Be kind to yourself, be kind to others
     - Being a human isn't easy.
 We hold ourselves to high standards... standards that are a bit higher than just "let's not kill each other".

+- Python's `functools` module has a function called `wraps` which is a helper for making decorators
+- `wraps` is a function that accepts a function and returns a function that accepts a function and returns a function... that's a pretty confusing way to explain `wraps`
+- `wraps` is better explained by using an abstraction: it's a decorator that accepts a function as an argument
+- We already think about thinking automatically...
+I think we should do it more often and more deliberately
+- I find thinking about metacognition really useful
+- If I didn't know the *word* metacognition, I'd need to say that I find thinking about thinking about thinking really useful
+- Which is kind of confusing...

+- Having names for concepts is *very* helpful
+- But our *choice* of names is also important
+- Not only is our choice of names important, but how we phrase things can be very important
+- Python code, the output of Python code, and the English language are the primary ways I attempt to convey ideas to the folks I teach
+- We use words as an attempt to convey a mental models
+- The words we use can sometimes subtly convey the wrong idea
+    - "Let's update the list" but then we assign to a new list
+    - "x contains 4"
+    - "x is 4"

 - Metacognition
     - What's metacognition?